ovinueza/ETL_Project/README.md

 ### Start
 1. Start by creating a database in pgAdmin named dbFuelTypes then use the Query Tool to run the TableCreation.sql file.
 This will create the necessary tables where the data will load.

 2. Run the ReadCleanWrite.ipynb file.
-This will load all the transformed and normalized data from the csv files into pgAdmin.
-IMPORTANT: Make sure to replace "MyPassword" to your pgAdmin password on cells 11 and 20.
+This will load all the transformed and normalized data from the csv files into pgAdmin. **IMPORTANT**: Make sure to replace ***"MyPassword"*** to your pgAdmin password on cells 11 and 20.

 3. Run the Queries.sql file to see the type of information we obtained out of this project.

 ## Write Up
-A write up for this project can be found here.
+A write up for this project can be downloaded [here](https://github.com/ovinueza/ETL_Project/blob/master/ETL%20Writeup.docx).

+## Authors

+Shahzad Naseer

+and

+Oswald Vinueza